 How exactly will landlords benefit from tenants purchasing renters insurance?
-Read on to find out the top reasons of why landlords should require renters insurance:
+Read on to find out the top reasons why:

 1: Added Security for Both Landlords and Tenants